 Report on Other Legal and Regulatory Requirements

-1. As required by the Companies (Auditor's Report) Order 2016 ("the Order")issued by the Central Government in terms of Section 143(11) of the Act we give in"AnnexureA" a statement on the matters specified in paragraphs 3 and 4 of theOrder to the extent applicable.
+1. As required by the Companies (Auditors' Report) Order 2020 ("the Order")issued by the Central Government in terms of Section 143(11) of the Act we give in"Annexure A" a statement on the matters specified in paragraphs 3 and 4 of theOrder to the extent applicable.

-a) We have sought and obtained all the information and explanations which to the best of ourknowledge and belief were necessary for the purposes of our audit.
+a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit.

 b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books.

-c) The Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome Statement of Changes in Equity and the Statement of Cash Flow dealt with bythis Report are in agreement with the relevant books of account.
+c) The Balance Sheet the Statement of Profit and Loss including Other ComprehensiveIncome the Statement of Changes in Equity and the Statement of Cash Flow dealt with bythis Report are in agreement with the books of account.

 d) In our opinion the aforesaid financial statements comply with the AccountingStandards specified under Section 133 of the Act read with the Companies (IndianAccounting Standards) Rules 2015 as amended.

 e) On the basis of the written representations received from the directors as on March31 2022 taken on record by the Board of Directors none of the directors is disqualifiedas on March 31 2022 from being appointed as a director in terms of Section 164 (2) of theAct.

-g) In our opinion and to the best of our information and according to the explanationsgiven to us the remuneration paid by the Company to its directors during the year is in accordance withthe provisions of Section 197 of the Act.
+g) In our opinion and to the best of our information and according to the explanationsgiven to us the remuneration paid by the Company to its directors during the year is inaccordance with the provisions of section 197 of the Act.

 h) With respect to the other matters to be included in the Auditors' Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous:

 i.
-The Company has disclosed the impact of pending litigations on its financialposition in its financial statements.
+The Company has disclosed the impact of pending litigations if any on its financialposition in its financial statements.